nusnauyiy/ShearSenseDataModelling/README.md

 ### Comments on Code Quality
 The data processing code used for our project had a mixed level of code quality.
-While the data abstraction was well-formatted, the actual data processing code was messy and required refactoring.
-This made the code less customizable as compared to the data collection software.
-Nonetheless, the code was still relatively easy to set up since it didn't involve hardware.
-As we are still trying to find the optimal visualization and representation of the data, the code will continue to be developed and improved over the summer.
+While the data abstraction was well-formatted, the actual data processing code required refactoring.
+This is because quite a bit of hard-coding is required in the data processing code to convert raw data to our specified data structures, and no refactoring has been done due to the time constraint.
+As a result, the code is less customizable as compared to the data collection software, and may require a few changes if the format of data collected changes.
+Nonetheless, the pipeline is still relatively easy to set up since it didn't involve hardware.
+As we are still trying to find the optimal visualization and representation of the data, the code will continue to be developed and improved.

 ## CNN Model (1st iteration)